Handbook

 The information contained in the handbook is not meant to serve as a road map for Commonwealth Honors College.
 Your honors advising team will help you figure out your own individualized course of study, as well as the resources that are specific to your needs.

-This section lists the curriculum requirements for all CHC students who entered UMass in or after the fall 2018 semester.
-Any CHC students who entered UMass prior to the fall 2018 semester should consult with a CHC advisor to confirm any potential variations in curriculum requirements.
+The curriculum requirements for all CHC students can be reviewed and tracked on CHC PATHS using Curriculum Tracking Sheets.
+The Curriculum Tracking Sheets students review are tied to one of two UMass entry dates, Fall 2018 to Fall 2024 and Fall 2024 or beyond.
+Any CHC students who entered UMass prior to the Fall 2018 semester should consult with a CHC advisor to confirm any potential variations in curriculum requirements.

 Honors Student Requirements